3DPrintDemon/Sovol-SV08_Little_Imp_Start_Code/README.md

 ### Step 1:

 Open your stock Sovol `Macro.cfg` file & scroll down to lines 131 & line 132

+## DAMAGE WARNING!!!
+### If you enable the per-print auto Z feature in the Machine Start G-code BUT do NOT comment out the two lines shown below you WILL do the test print BEFORE your main print starts!
+THIS IS VERY BAD!!
+DO NOT FORGET TO DO THIS!!

 Comment out these two lines by putting a hashtag at the very start of both of them: